phusion/passenger_apt_automation/README.md

       |
      ...

+#### Vagrant notes

+When using Vagrant, the directories referred to by `-w` and `-c` must be native filesystem directories.
+That is, they may not be located inside /vagrant, because /vagrant is a remote filesystem.
+I typically use `-w ~/work -c ~/cache` when developing with Vagrant.

 #### Troubleshooting

 If anything goes wrong during a build, please take a look at the various log files in the work directory.
 Of interest are: